elly99-AI/MarCognity-AI/README.md

 The generated questions were then manually reviewed and curated to ensure clarity, conceptual diversity, and domain relevance.

 The final benchmark tasks are available in the `/benchmark_tasks` directory.

 ---

+### Failure Analysis

+A qualitative analysis of representative failure cases is provided in:

+benchmark/failure_analysis.md

+The analysis identifies recurring epistemic failure patterns including:

+• Source ambiguity
+• Context loss during claim segmentation
+• Unauthorized inference
+• Evaluator false negatives
+• Semantic ambiguity
+• Incomplete corpus of knowledge

+These observations suggest the presence of an epistemic boundary in text-based verification systems.

+---